dschonholtz/PETAL/README.md

 2. Pull the repo down from git and then go into the directory:

         PETAL\src\3D-Eye-Tracker

-3. Now you are going to need to modify some of the paths for cmake to build the project correctly so navigate to the file

-        PETAL\src\3D-Eye-Tracker\build\cmake_install

-4. In that directory find any and all paths that look like:
+3. In that directory find any and all paths that look like:

         C:/Users/schon/Documents/2019/School/Capstone/PETAL/src/3D-Eye-Tracker....

 and modify them so they point to your local repo on your machine.

-5. Now you should open the CMake GUI and browse to your source and build folders so that both paths should end in the following:
+4. Now you should open the CMake GUI and browse to your source and build folders so that both paths should end in the following:

         /Your/local/path/here/PETAL/src/3D-Eye-Tracker
         /Your/local/path/here/PETAL/src/3D-Eye-Tracker/build

-6. Then click File -> delete cache
+5. Then click File -> delete cache

-7. Click the generate button
+6. Click the generate button

-8. In the resulting pop up select the default option:
+7. In the resulting pop up select the default option:

         Visual Studio 15 2017 Win64

-9. BEFORE YOU EXIT THAT WINDOW enter the following option into the toolset window
+8. BEFORE YOU EXIT THAT WINDOW enter the following option into the toolset window

         v140

-10. Click finish and pray it doesn't error
+9. Click finish and pray it doesn't error

-11. Open the solution in the build folder
+10. Open the solution in the build folder

         PETAL\src\3D-Eye-Tracker\build\3d_eye_tracker.sln

-12. Make sure main is selected as the default project and not ALL_BUILD
+11. Make sure main is selected as the default project and not ALL_BUILD

-13. Click the green debug button and it should all launch.
+12. Click the green debug button and it should all launch.

 ### Using git properly